Permission to Be Uncertain

 It’s not a magic solution.
 But it is a space where the pressure drops, the mask slips, and your nervous system finally gets to breathe.

-• Letting go of the need to "prove" you’re okay
+• • Letting go of the need to prove you’re fine

-• Quieting the panic that flares up when someone doesn’t text back
+• Quieting the mental loop that starts when someone doesn’t text back

-• Learning to trust your own yes and no
+• Trusting your own yes and no—even if others don’t approve

 But Really… What Changes?